cdrischler/cdrischler.github.io/_pages/cv.md

 ## Talks

-The complete list can be found on the [Talks page](/talks/index.html).
+The complete list is available on the [Talks page](/talks/index.html).

 ## Thesis advisees